roofclimb/Assignment1/README.md

 # User Stories:

-- As a Singaporean, I want to find out what local productions has to offer in terms of media from sources such as films and music so that I can support the local industry
+- As a Singaporean, I want to find out what local productions has to offer in terms of media from sources such as films and music so that I can support the local industry.
+I would also be able to improve my command of Chinese Language.
 - As a foreigner, I am interested to find out more about Singapores culture and how different media is produced in Singapore in a more accessible way.

 ## Features made